ianallannz/vote/blog/on-council-waste.md

 Not trying to be too hippy dippy, but we could:

 - incentivise us to collect the water off our roofs;
-- seriously reduce, reuse and repurpose; and
+- seriously reduce, reuse, and repurpose; and
 - use mentally and physcially healthier means to get around too.

 Happy to hear your simple or innovative suggestions and fixes &mdash; that's exactly what I'm here for!